Unnav25/Smart-AI-driven-music-analyzer-tool/README.md

-PROJECT TITLE:"SMART AI-DRIVEN MUSIC ANALYZER TOOL"
+PROJECT TITLE: "SMART AI-DRIVEN MUSIC ANALYZER TOOL"

 The methodology for this project is structured into several stages, each contributing to the creation of a modular, scalable and intelligent music recognition system.